Female Urinary Incontinence Treatment in Reston, VA

 Approximately 17 million women in the U.S. encounter urinary incontinence in their lifetime.
 This condition can occur in women between the ages of 18 and 60 and beyond and is usually a result of the urethra not being closed tightly to keep urine in the bladder.
 Symptoms vary from:

 - an inability to prevent leaking urine when exercising or other involuntary actions such as coughing or sneezing

 - an overwhelming urge to urinate that often causes them to urinate before getting to a bathroom.

-The board-certified gynecologists at All About Women OB/GYN provide testing and treatment for all types of urinary incontinence at our gynecology office in Reston and Dulles, VA.
+The board-certified gynecologists at All About Women OB/GYN provide testing and treatment for all types of urinary incontinence at our gynecology office in Reston, VA.
 For more information on the diagnosis and treatment of urinary incontinence, please call or schedule an appointment online.

 The 7 Types of Urinary Incontinence

 Urinary incontinence can be caused by a range of different issues.
 Because of this, incontinence can be categorized in one of the following seven ways:

 The sudden and unexpected need to urinate more than 8 times per day can lead to leaks voiding.

 The involuntary loss of urine due to increased pressure on the abdomen and bladder.

 Small amounts of urine involuntarily leaks because the patient is unable to sense when the bladder is full.